 The sewer portion of your plumbing system is filled with dangerous bacteria and gasses, which could be harmful to your health if they are accidently splashed in your eyes, inhaled, or even ingested.
 Additionally, sometimes chemicals are poured down the drain of your plumbing system, which get caught in a clog and may splash into your eyes or make contact with your skin causing serious irritation and even burning.

-Any time you are working on your plumbing system, follow these don’ts so that your safety and project success remains a do:
+Any time you are working on your plumbing system, follow these don’ts so that your internet marketing safety and project success remains a do:

 - Don’t work while impaired.
 This is a common sense point but, it doesn’t always mean alcohol and drugs.
 Taking an allergy medication or, not getting enough sleep or, even having a severe cold or the flu can all impair your ability to safely complete a plumbing project without injury.
 Make sure you are in top condition before you begin work on your plumbing project.